nickjabs/api-bedrock-summerizer/README.md

 Before You Begin

-🟢 Enable foundational model in your AWS Account.
+🟢 Enable foundational model in your AWS Account. <br>
 🧩 Create a Lambda function.
 🕵️‍♂️ Check the Boto3 version.
 It should be > 1.28.63 to use Bedrock.
 Use the following command to check the version: print(boto3.__version__)